 - source server storage groups or databases are non-operational,

 - Microsoft Exchange Information Store service is not running,

 - there is another software (installed on the machine equipped with CodeTwo Office 365 Migration) that uses MAPI profiles.

 |Fig. 1.
 Checking server's connectivity – MAPI connection.|

 Study the examples below that show the most common MAPI-related source server connectivity issues:

 The error above indicates that the user's mailbox entered in the previous step cannot be used for migration due to the lack of proper access rights.
-To fix the problem, make sure to enter the Administrator's mailbox who belongs to an appropriate group.
+To fix the problem, provide the credentials of an administrator who belongs to the appropriate group.